 When do we get the money?

-After you submit your signed contract and Application for Payment of Federal Grant (all due July 1) to the LSTA Coordinator, she will review them for accuracy and completeness.
+After you submit your signed contract and Application for Payment of Federal Grant to the LSTA Coordinator, she will review them for accuracy and completeness.
 If no changes are needed, she will send the forms to the State Librarian for his signature.
 If changes are needed, she will contact the Project Director and Library Director with guidance on how they should revise and resubmit the forms.